 Colum's tours since then have taken him to to venues all over Ireland and the UK as well as Australia, New Zealand, Canada, Germany and Denmark.

-Although the COVID-19 pandemic has curtailed the travels of musicians everywhere, Colum's songs continue to travel and his brand new album, Song Bridge, his tenth collection was released in 2020.
+His tenth collection Song Bridge was released in 2020.
 The songs have strong themes of environmental protection, a reflection of Colum's involvement with RARE (Rostrevor Action Respecting our Environment), and the power of songs to build bridges between people, places and generations.

 A member of the internationally renowned Sands Family from County Down, Colum established his reputation as a songwriter with the release of his first solo album, Unapproved Road in 1981.
 Songs like Whatever you say, say nothing, and Almost every Circumstance were soon in the repertoire of artists from Billy Connolly to Maddy Prior and June Tabor.